Studio Claudia Unterhauser

 M | + 39 392 5747347

-I grew up in South Tyrol and after completing secondary school in creative arts, I studied architecture in Vienna.
-I then spent time abroad in the USA and Spain and after graduating from the Vienna University of Technology, I worked in Vienna until 2013.
-Subsequently, I decided to go to Barcelona to pursue postgraduate studies in “Interior design for hotels and new hosteling” at the Elisava Design University.
+I grew up in South Tyrol and studied architecture in Vienna after graduating from the art lyceum.
+After spending some time in the USA and Spain, I worked in Vienna for a while until I decided to move to Barcelona in 2013.
+There, I completed a postgraduate program in "Interior Design for Hotels and Gastronomy" at the Elisava Design University.

-Today, I see myself as a creative link between architecture, interior design, and design.
-I dedicate myself to the architectural and interior design of existing or newly planned hotels, restaurants, bars, holiday flats and private residences through to the concept development of revitalizations of dilapidated building structures.
+However, after a longer period abroad, I felt drawn back to my homeland.
+My first step was the "Alter Schlachthof" project in Brixen, and I started to focus more on interior design.
+Today, I consider myself a creative link between architecture, interior design, and design.
+My emphasis is on the architectural and interior design of existing or newly planned hotels, restaurants, bars, vacation homes, and private residences, including concept development for the revitalization of neglected building structures.